boytchev/suica/docs/about/about.md

-# Principles
+## Principles

-Suica is built upon these principles:
+The design and implementation of Suica is built upon these principles:

 - **MINIMAL**<br>Less is more ([details](https://en.wikipedia.org/wiki/Minimalism_(computing))).